Can a Single Implant Be Placed to Support Two Adjacent Teeth?

 It’s not normal to experience pain in a root canal-treated tooth after a year, so get checked out by the dentist.
 It could be because of new decay, a hidden canal infection, or a failed root canal.

-Learn More: Affordable Sedation Dentistry in Phoenix
+Learn More: Affordable Sedation Dentistry in Ahwatukee

 The normal type of pain is usually felt as tenderness or mild discomfort in the area where the procedure was performed.